-A particular frequent feature emerging of the type of structured notes invested into, involved the application of capital buffers and barriers.
+A particular feature emerging of the type of structured notes invested into, involved the application of capital buffers and barriers.
 In this regard, the fact sheets of such products described and included warnings that the invested capital was at risk in case of a particular event occurring.
 Such event typically comprised a fall, observed on a specific date of more than a percentage specified in the respective fact sheet, in the value of any underlying asset to which the structured note was linked.
 The fall in value would typically be observed on maturity/final valuation of the note.
-The specified percentage in the fall in value in the fact sheets sourced in the case of the Complainant was typically 50% of the initial value.
-The underlying asset to which the structured notes were linked typically comprised stocks.
+The specified percentage in the fall in value mentioned in the relevant fact sheets presented was of 50% of the initial value as indicated by the Service Provider itself in its submissions.
+The underlying asset to which the structured notes were linked comprised insted companies.

-The said fact sheets further included a warning, on the lines of:

-'If any stock has fallen by more than 50% (a Barrier breach) then investors receive the performance of the Worst Performing Stock at Maturity'.
-53
+The said fact sheets further included a warning, on the lines of, 'If any stock has fallen by more than 50% (a Barrier breach) then investors receive the performance of the Worst Performing Stock at Maturity'.
 Such features and warnings featured, in essence, in the fact sheets of similar structured notes.